-Investor Visa Programs: Where to Invest for Residency in 2026
+Investor Visa Programs 2026: Where to Invest

 If you have money to invest, many countries will offer you a path to live there.
 Investor visa programs let you gain residency, and sometimes citizenship, by putting capital into a country's economy.
 But the details matter a lot.
 Some programs require $100,000.
 Others require over $1 million.
 Some lead to permanent residency.
 Others are dead ends.